-So ended our day out in beautiful Strasbourg.
+So ended our day out in beautiful Strasbourg in December.
 We had a great day there and can seriously recommend it for anyone who enjoys traditional European Christmas markets.
-There is a calendar of events that takes place over the time that the markets are open, so you can even choose to visit when your favourite concerts or events are happening.
+There is a calendar of events that take place over the time that the markets are open, so you can even choose to visit when your favourite concerts or events are happening.
 Wrap up in your warmest clothes and prepare to be dazzled!

 You can enjoy the magical Xmas markets so many other European cities as well as Strasbourg.
 Many cities have other festive celebrations happening around the winter months too.
 Also, read this great post about the Best Christmas Destinations Around the World if you want to know what happens around Christmas in other parts of the world.